sncf-connect-tech/nexus_uploader/README.rst

 natively <https://issues.sonatype.org/browse/NEXUS-6037>`__), but should be adaptable to any repository supporting artifact upload with HTTP.

-It is composed of 2 distincts :
+It is composed of 2 distincts tools :

 -  ``nexus_uploader`` : a simple module to be used as a ``setup_requires`` entry in ``setup.py``, in order to easily upload